 The Wild Atlantic Way claims to be the longest defined coastal route in the world, covering some 2500 kms, which Google, or anyone else who has never actually driven in Ireland, will tell you is perfectly feasible to drive in 41 hours and 40 minutes....Good luck with that, as they say in Ireland!

 While that might very well be the case on perfect roads elsewhere in the world, it certainly isn't true in Ireland, besides what hurry is on you?
-Having driven all over Ireland myself, I can reliably inform you that a round trip of 100 kms as in the Inishowen 100 in Donegal or the Beara Peninsula in West Cork both just tiny sections of the Wild Atlantic Way, will realistically take you a minimum of one day, preferably two, to do the scenery any justice at all.
-Never mind the 'elasticated' mileage signs and endless photo opportunities.
+Having driven all over Ireland myself, I can reliably inform you that a round trip of 100 kms as in the Inishowen 100 in Donegal or the Beara Peninsula in West Cork both just tiny sections of the Wild Atlantic Way, will realistically take you a minimum of one day, preferably two, to do the scenery any kind of justice at all.
+Don't pay any attention to the 'elasticated' mileage signs (in kms of course) and endless photo opportunities.
 So, unless you can take a month off work, preferably six, I recommend doing the Wild Atlantic Way in the following small bite sized pieces.....

 Susan's Top 10 Scenic Drives on the Wild Atlantic Way, with a few extras thrown in for good measure that I couldn’t resist....

 1 Inishowen Peninsula, County Donegal is superb, start in Derry City and / or take the ferry across from McGilligan Point, you can see the sea from everywhere on Inishowen.
 Don’t miss Grianan an Ailleach at sunset for 360 degree views of Derry, Lough Foyle and Lough Swilly.